Advertising management: Pure affect models

 Pure affect models suggest that consumers shape their preferences to a brand based on the feelings and attitudes elicited by exposure to an advertising message.
 When consumers view an advertisement, they not only develop attitudes towards the advertisement and the advertiser, but also develop feelings and beliefs about the brand being advertised.

 Pure affect models help to explain the consumer's emotional responses to advertising and brands.
-These models suggest that simple exposure is to a brand is sufficient to generate purchase intention.
+These models suggest that simple exposure to a brand is sufficient to generate purchase intention.
 Exposure in the form of advertising messages leads to an attitude to the advertisement (Aad) which transfers to the attitude to the brand (Ab) without any further cognitive processing.
 Exposure it not restricted to physical contact; rather it can refer to any brand-related contact such as advertising, promotion or virtual brands on websites.

 In pure affect models, the path to communication effectiveness is represented by the following: